jackmg2/ButtSaber/README.md

 ## Installation
 * Copy dlls from your bin folder into the Plugin folder of the main directory of Beat Saber
+* Launch [Intiface-Central](https://intiface.com/central/) on the same computer than the one playing your game and synchronize yours toys
 * Goto to Settings -> Mod Settings -> Check Lovense BS Control settings

 ## Setting Options